Build a simple task

 Cross-chain swaps

-The build process converts your task logic and manifest into deployable artifacts:
+The compile process converts your task logic and manifest into deployable artifacts:

 By default, outputs are saved in the build